prasidhanchan/pokedex-api/README.md

 # PokeDex API

-This API is built using Spring Boot with a clean MVC architecture that displays all the Pokemon available along with their details.
+This is a RESTful API built using Spring Boot with a clean MVC architecture that displays all the Pokemon available along with their details.

 # Features